awslabs/aws-mobile-appsync-sdk-js/README.md

 ![AWS AppSync](https://s3.amazonaws.com/aws-mobile-hub-images/awsappsyncgithub.png)

-> **🎉 New: Apollo Client v4 Support!** Version 4.0 of the AWS AppSync Apollo links now supports Apollo Client v4 with improved performance, better bundle sizes, and full GraphQL v16 compatibility.
-[See migration guide →](MIGRATION_V3_TO_V4.md)
+> **⚠️ Maintenance Mode:** The AWS AppSync Apollo links (V3 and V4) are in Maintenance Mode.
+This means we will continue to include updates to ensure compatibility with backend services and security.
+No new features will be introduced.

 [AWS AppSync](https://aws.amazon.com/appsync/) is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more.